optimalisatie/exec.js/README.md

 ### On the fly code execution

-WebWorkers consist of fixed code/logic and a communication mechanism with overhead/latency. exec.js allows running code to be updated and communication handlers to be rewritten on the fly.
+WebWorkers consist of fixed code/logic and a communication mechanism with overhead. exec.js allows running code to be updated and communication handlers to be rewritten instantly.

 ```javascript
 var runner = new exec('setInterval(function() {console.log("startup code")},200);', function(data) {